 Your doctor has decided to recommend you have this procedure undertaken to help in your continuing treatment, in so doing they have balanced the benefits against any potential risks associated with it.

-Percutaneous drainage is considered to be a safe procedure, but occasionally complications can arise because of the test's invasive nature.
+Percutaneous biopsy is considered to be a safe procedure, but occasionally complications can arise because of the test's invasive nature.
 These include:

-• Bleeding
+Bleeding

 Internal bleeding from the puncture site can occur.
-This bleeding will normally stop on its own, but occasionally the bleeding is more severe and a blood transfusion may be required.
+This bleeding will normally stop on its own, but occasionally the bleeding is more severe and a blood transfusion may be required or it could become life threatening and you may need a further procedure or operation.
+The risk of major bleeding is less than 2% while risk of death is less than 1 in 1000.

+o Bile leakage;

+Internal leakage of bile from the biopsy site can occur.
+This leakage will normally stop on its own.

-\circ Infection
+Infection

 There is a small risk of infection.

+Discomfort

-- Discomfort - Reaction to local anaesthetic
+Reaction to local anaesthetic

 There is a small risk of a reaction to the drug used.